ntnyq/eslint-plugin-github-action/docs/rules/require-action-name.md

 - 💼 This rule is enabled in the ✅ `recommended` config.

-> Require action name to be set.
+> Require a string action name.

 ## :book: Rule Details

-This rule reports when action has no name.
+This rule reports when action has no name or not a string.

 ::: correct